hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 generation now rejects sliced `MemoryCopy` connections instead of incorrectly treating them as full-volume copies.

-The compiler-generated Add package passes byte-exactly on Verilator at 127,826 simulated ns.
+The raw-AFU compiler-generated Add package passes byte-exactly on Verilator at 127,826 simulated ns.
 The equivalent hand-written package passes at 113,958 simulated ns; the 13,868 ns (12.17%) difference is consistent with additional parsing/validation overhead for a 1,184-byte compiler artifact versus an 800-byte fixture, while both execute four commands over the same 128-byte tensors.
 These focused completion times include boot and runtime overhead and are not substitutes for the 347,992-cycle Micro-MobileNet or 388,146-cycle Micro-YOLO full-graph PMU gates.

+The compiler-generated requantized H2/W2/C32 Add package emits `COPY_LAYOUT`, `COPY_LAYOUT`, `SPATZ_ADD`, `COPY_LAYOUT`, and `END`, and passes
+an independent byte-exact reference on Verilator at 96,178 simulated ns.
+Its 57,386 PMU cycles include firmware boot, command parsing, public L2 transfers, and three boundary conversions, so this focused package is a correctness and ABI check rather than an Add datapath comparison.
+The standalone 32-element kernel also passes byte-exactly at 13,017 simulated ns.

+A diagnostic standalone run over 73,728 elements, matching the tensor volume of the first Micro-MobileNet residual, did not finish within 2,000,000 cluster cycles.
+That incomplete lower bound is already 5.75x the 347,992-cycle native Micro-MobileNet record and 5.15x the 388,146-cycle Micro-YOLO raw-head record.
+It therefore rejects generic `SPATZ_ADD` as a model hot path: model performance depends on selecting raw AFU Add directly or proving the Conv-producer canonicalization byte-exact. `SPATZ_ADD` remains the quantization-correct fallback for uncommon, non-canonicalizable cases.

 Full-spatial INT8 AvgPool is now lowered through a separate 64-byte `AFU_GLOBAL_AVGPOOL` command.
 The supported subset is batch 1, output 1x1,